laid out a timeline for its 2013-14 budget cycle Monday at the school board's monthly Personnel and Finance committee meeting.

 The tentative budget will be available for taxpayer inspection or an adoption of a resolution not to raise taxes above the Act 1 limit is set for Jan.
 31, 2013.

-In the 2012-13 budget year, the Parkland school board approved a $137.8 million that raises taxes 3.67 percent, froze teachers' salaries and cut 60 teacher and staff positions.
+, the Parkland school board approved a $137.8 million that raises taxes 3.67 percent, froze teachers' salaries and cut 60 teacher and staff positions.

 Elsewhere, Business Administration Director John Vignone said part of the $8.5 million in reserve fund revenue used to balance the 2011-12 budget is being recouped.